gnicol/GitSwarm/perforce_swarm/doc-ee/raketasks/backup_restore.md

 **Note:**
-If you have enabled mirroring for any of your projects, you will need to backup any associated `p4d` instances separately, *after* you have performed the GitSwarm EE backup.
+If you have enabled mirroring for any of your projects, you will need to backup any associated Helix server instances separately, *after* you have performed the GitSwarm EE backup.
 See the [Backup and Recovery](https://www.perforce.com/perforce/doc.current/manuals/p4sag/chapter.backup.html) chapter in the [_Helix Versioning Engine Administrator Guide: